Collective Enfranchisement Process: Step by Step Guide

 Leasehold enfranchisement covers a range of rights that are available to any qualifying tenant of flats and houses under the Leasehold Reform Act.
 Two main qualification criteria have to be considered: the tenants and their flats; and the building.

 - Tenants & flats: For each leaseholder (tenant) to qualify, (1) their existing lease must have had a term of at least 21 years when granted; and (2) they must not own more than 2 residential flats within this block of flats.
+A shared ownership lease can be a qualifying lease, especially if the share is less than 100%.
+Ownership or occupation by the same person of multiple flats can affect eligibility.
+At least half the total number of flats in the building must participate in the collective enfranchisement process—this is an equal half of all flats in the building.
+If there are only two flats, both must participate.

-What to do if your lease was granted for less than 21 years and you are considered an “unqualifying tenant”?
+What to do if your lease was originally granted for less than 21 years and you are considered an “unqualifying tenant”?

-A leaseholder may contact the freeholder first and inquire whether they are interested in discussing a lease extension.
-There is no obligation on the part of the freeholder to respond or accept the request to extend the lease following such an inquiry.
 However, if both parties agree, they will need to negotiate.
 It’s worth getting started on an informal basis because it might save time and money in the long run.
 However, if negotiations fail, leaseholders who meet the requirements can use the formal procedure to try and extend their lease and go to the Tribunal if no agreement on price or terms may be reached.
+Some leases may also contain a perpetual renewal clause, allowing the lease to be extended indefinitely through statutory processes.

 What does the term “freeholder” mean?
 Find out here.